mroberge/hydrofunctions/docs/installation.rst

 ============================================

 You now have several ways to run Python.
-If you installed Anaconda, then you will have icons that will start the following programs.
-Otherwise, just open a command prompt and type the following:
+If you installed Anaconda, then you will have icons for the Anaconda Navigator, which you can use to launch your applications, and you may have additional icons for launching Spyder, Jupyter, and other bundled software directly.
+If you would rather just launch python directly from the command line, just open a command prompt and type the
+following:

       - for a command line interface: `python`
       - for an enhanced command line: `ipython`